anusha-murali/anusha-murali.github.io/DP/domino.md

 </p>

+(B) It can also be constructed by adding a domino to the structure similar to the one in Case 4 above, but with a top length of $n-2$ as shown below.

 **Runtime**: The total number of additions and multiplications done by the two `for` loops result in a runtime of $O(n^2)$.